13. Graphics#

 changes the rotation of the text.

-the font face used: font family can be chosen using family
+the font face used: family

 ("sans"